-My airline career began on 12 January 1970, when l Ianded my dream job with Trans-Australia Airlines – TAA, as a trainee First Officer.
+My airline career began on 12 January 1970, after l had Ianded my dream job with Trans-Australia Airlines – TAA, as a trainee First Officer.

-My first airline aircraft, in fact my first ‘real’ twin-engine aircraft, apart from the Cessna 337 centre-line thrust ‘push-pull‘ twin was the Fokker F27 Friendship.
-It was a huge leap from 4300lbs max TO weight and twin 210HP engines in the Cessna, to 43,500lbs max TO weight and twin 2000HP Rolls Royce turboprop engines.
-It was also a beautiful first airliner : not hard to fly, but hard to fly well, with the huge increase in inertia especially noticeable, from that big difference in weight.
+My first airline aircraft, in fact my first ‘real’ twin-engine aircraft apart from the Cessna 337 centre-line thrust ‘push-pull ‘ twin, was the Fokker F27 Friendship.
+It was a huge leap from 4300lbs max TO weight and twin 210HP engines in the Cessna, to 43,500lbs max TO weight and twin 2000HP Rolls Royce Dart turboprop engines.
+It was also a beautiful first airliner: Not hard to fly, but hard to fly well, with the huge increase in inertia especially noticeable, from that 10-fold difference in weight.

-My new learning curve was almost vertical, as TAA’s world-class instructors guided my course cohort of 17 pilots through the gas turbine engineering course, followed by the F27 engineering, emergency procedures and instrument rating courses, all very thorough.
-These brilliant engineers became our technical guides and mentors, forever.
+My new learning curve was almost vertical, as TAA’s world-class instructors, including characters like Bill Coe, Dave Fenwick and Ross Brandie, guided my course cohort of 17 pilots through the gas turbine engineering course, followed by the F27 engineering, emergency procedures and instrument rating courses: All very thorough.
+These brilliant engineers and others later on, such as Dave Axxon, became our technical guides and mentors, forever.
+There was nothing they didn’t know about their aircraft.
 There were 4 other pilots – experienced DC-3 and Vickers Viscount captains – on our course – Captains Col Tiller, Ivan East (also a part-time male model and Australia’s ‘Marlboro (cigarettes) Man‘), Jim Betts and Mal McDougall, all of whom I had the privilege and pleasure to crew with, later.